arijitchakma79/CS615-Final-Project/README.md

 # OR
 .venv\Scripts\activate            # On Windows

 # 3. Install required packages
 pip install -r requirements.txt
 ### ▶️ Run Training

+### 📁 Dataset Setup

+1. **Download the [Oxford-IIIT Pet Dataset](https://www.robots.ox.ac.uk/~vgg/data/pets/)** from the official website.

+2. Extract the dataset and **move it to** oxford-iiit-pet directory as follows:
+CS615-Final-Project/
+├── oxford-iiit-pet/
+│   ├── images/             # Place all .jpg image files here │   └── annotations/
+│       └── trimaps/        # Place all .png mask files here │       └── trainval.txt    # This file should also go here

+Make sure the structure is exactly like above so the loader can find files correctly.

 ```bash
 python main.py